tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-aks.md

 ## Deploy a TigerGraph cluster

-This section explains how to deploy a TigerGraph cluster on GKE using the kubectl-tg plugin and a Custom Resource (CR) YAML manifest.
+This section explains how to deploy a TigerGraph cluster on AKS using the kubectl-tg plugin and a Custom Resource (CR) YAML manifest.

 ### Providing Private SSH Key Pair for Enhanced Security